avidueiram/cloud-builders-community/gcluster/README.markdown

 # Cluster Toolkit cloud builder
+The [Cluster Toolkit](https://cloud.google.com/cluster-toolkit) is an open-source tool that enables you to deploy and manage high-performance computing (HPC), AI, and ML environments on Google Cloud.
+By using YAML-based blueprint files, you can easily define and create complete clusters with various components like compute, networking, and storage, following Google Cloud's best practices.

-This builder can be used to run the Cluster Toolkit tool in GKE.
+This builder can be used to run the Cluster Toolkit tool in Cloud Build.

 ## Getting started